 Description PIP Rank Falling out the back of trailer/flatbed/other truck part Cumulative trauma - upper and lower extremities 2 Jackknife or rollover - load shift, icy roads, wind gusts 3 Slips, trips and fall - carrying objects 4 Entering/exiting cab/trailer uneven surfaces at landing, ice 5 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical cost = O, Highest count of claims = 🛆 are noted with these symbols, when available.
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss = \square , Highest medical confidence of the count of claims = \triangle are noted with these symbols, when available.